MetaArchive/bagit-split/README.md

 This command creates a new directory called `MERGED_BAG` by merging the bags found inside <DIRECTORY CONTAINING BAGS> into a single reconstructed bag.
 The tool will check that the reconstructed bag is a faithful reconstruction of the original.
-If the input directory's name contained "_split" at the end (this is added by the LoC tool when it splits a bag), the resulting directory will have "_split" removed; if the input directory name did not end in "_split", "_merged" will be added.
+If the input directory's name ended in "_split" (this is added by the LoC tool when it splits a bag), the resulting directory will have the same name with "_split" removed; if the input directory name did not end in "_split", "_merged" will be added to the name of the input directory.

 ## License